zAlweNy26/AlweStats/README.md

 - Toggle the title of the custom pins
 - Toggle the distance between you and the ping a player does on the map
 - Replace the default bed pin icon with the icon of the bed as a building piece
-- Set the color of the bow charge bar when fully charged

 In the console or chat, now you can use these commands :
 ```console